iluvcapra/py-ptsl/README.md

 ## Work In Progress

 This project is in an early phases of development.
-The client successfully connects to Pro Tools, will authorize the connection with your developer key and about half of the available commands are exposed through the `Engine` interface.
 PRs and issue submissions are welcome to guide future development!

 ## Installing